MQAttach/public-maven-packages/README.md

 ### Additional MQ Messaging Server Libraries ###

-Please download the following JAR file and upload it to your Boomi account library to use the IntegratD Logging Connector with the appropriate MQ Messaging Server.
+Please download the following zip files, unzip them and upload the contents to your Boomi account library to use the IntegratD Logging Connector with the appropriate MQ Messaging Server.
 * [Azure Service Bus](https://mqattach.github.io/public-maven-packages/standalone/azure-servicebus-jms-1.0.2.zip)

 1. Unzip the file